jibbers42/new-angular-cli/README.md

 ### Upadating this project
 1. Update global angular cli - <https://github.com/angular/angular-cli#updating-angular-cli>
 1. `ng new new-angular-cli --skip-install --routing --directory ngtemp` - Directory `ngtemp` should not exist before running this command.
-1. Add this whole section to the README in `ngtemp`.
+1. Add this whole "How to use this project" section to the README in `ngtemp`.
 1. Delete everything in `new-angular-cli` *except* `.git` directory.
 1. Copy everything in `ngtemp` to `new-angular-cli` *except* the `.git` directory.
 1. git add and commit and push in `new-angular-cli`.